Due to inclement weather conditions, all classes scheduled for Saturday, January 31, are cancelled.

-How Long Does It Take To Earn a Black Belt?
+How Long Does It Take to Get a Black Belt in Karate?

 What Is the Average Time?